TekkadanPlays/Getting-Started-with-eOS/README.md

 A lot of my application choices are designed to work optimally with the i3 environment, enabling FULL user authority over just about everything, with a minimal and completely tunable UI/UX.

-If it seems too complicated for you, it probably is.
+If it seems too complicated for you, *it probably is!*

 <br>
 <div align="right">